-Reporting suspected abuse, neglect, or financial exploitation of adults age 60 or older and people with disabilities age 18-59 living in your community.
+Reporting suspected abuse, neglect, exploitation AND self-neglect of adults age 60 or older and people with disabilities age 18-59 living in your community.

 To Report Abuse